WilliamWoha/csjournal/docs/source/Semester1/PF/Requirement1.rst

     | If both of us were to play the same thing, it would be a draw.
     | Otherwise, Rock would beat Scissors.
 Scissors would beat Paper.
 Paper would beat Rock.
 Depending on who played what, one side wins and the other loses.
     | So let's say you played Rock and I played Scissors.
-    | Does Paper beat Rock?
+    | Does Rock beat Scissors?
 Yes!
-    | Who played Paper?
+    | Who played Rock?
 You did!
     | So I'd lose!
     |
     | Although the example of RPS I just wrote would still have Maths involved in the code, it's not the kind that would give you a headache.
 It's just logic, and if you can master logic, you can master programming.
 The best programming happens away from the keyboard.